paleobiotechnology/analysis-project-structure/README.md

 To use this bioinformatics project skeleton, you will need to use [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/first_steps.html).
 Head over to the [Cookiecutter documentation for installation instructions](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html), we recommend you to use conda.

-Once Cookiecutter is installed, it's just a matter of
+Once Cookiecutter is installed, it's just a matter of:

 ```bash
 cookiecutter https://github.com/paleobiotechnology/analysis-project-structure